1 9 7 2 – 1 9 7 6 (UK)

 Black actors Rudolph Walker and Nina Baden-Semper both claimed not to be offended by the racism in the scripts and, like the writers, hoped that Love Thy Neighbour would break down barriers.
 Sadly it did no such thing.

-Titled Love Thy Neighbour In Australia, the episodes showed Eddie Booth, having gone “Down Under” to work, moving into the Sydney suburb of Blacktown (the humour was not overly subtle) to find – surprise, surprise – a problem with his neighbours.
+Titled Love Thy Neighbour In Australia, the episodes showed Eddie Booth venturing “Down Under” to work and moving into the Sydney suburb of Blacktown (the humour was not overly subtle) to find – surprise, surprise – a problem with his neighbours.

 An American version of the show was produced in 1973 with Ron Masak and Joyce Bulifant as Charlie and Peggy Wilson, a white Democrat couple who live on Friar Tuck Lane in suburban Sherwood Forest Estates near Los Angeles.

 The Wilsons are horrified by the arrival of their new neighbours, Ferguson and Jackie Bruce (Harrison Page and Janet MacLachlan) – a black Republican couple.

 Unlike the British model, the American series was not a success and lasted for only 12 episodes, aired by ABC between June and September 1973.